reymon359/collman/README.md

 Color: ['Orange']
 Size: ['Medium']
 ---
-Is my favourite fruit
+It is my favourite fruit
 ```

-### Run `collman --id name-input-directory`
+### Run `collman`

 Once we have the collection ready, in a terminal in the collection directory, we run `collman --id name-input-directory`.
 Going on with the previous example it would be `collman --id fruits`.
+The input directory name is not needed if you name your directory `ìtems` which is the default one.
+As we named it `fruits` we have to pass the command line argument.

 You will see this output: